rust-lang/book/src/ch10-00-generics.md

 generic types have, and generic lifetimes.
 We'll cover how to use all of these in this chapter.

-Different kinds of duplication are dealt with in different ways.
-Consider a small program that finds the largest number in a
+## Removing Duplication by Extracting a Function

-list:
+Let's first go through a technique for dealing with duplication that you're probably familiar with: extracting a function.
+Consider a small program that finds the largest number in a list, shown in Listing 10-1:

 ```rust
 let numbers = vec![34, 50, 25, 100, 65];